frnsys/nomadic/readme.md

 ## Shortcomings (future to dos?)
 * You have to premeditate syncing.
 That is, with Evernote, you can log into your Evernote account from any computer and access your notes without needing to set anything up beforehand.
-To access `nomadic` notes, you must sync them beforehand.
+If you're using BitTorrent sync, you must set up syncing in advance to access your `nomadic` notes.
+But if you're using a cloud service for syncing such as Dropbox, you can just log into that and access your notes from anywhere as well.
 * It's very easy to copy and paste HTML into Evernote and preserve the formatting.
 There is not yet an easy workflow for the same in `nomadic`.